-- We cannot explain orders made by a Judge or Registrar.
+- We cannot explain orders made by a Judge or Judicial Registrar.

-- We cannot let you communicate with a Judge or, if your case is being heard by a Registrar, that Registrar other than at the hearing.
+- We cannot let you communicate with a Judge or, if your case is being heard by a Judicial Registrar, that Judicial Registrar other than at the hearing.

 - While registry staff can check your forms and other court papers for completeness (for example, we check for signatures, and that attachments are present and signed by an authorised person within your State or Territory), it is ultimately your responsibility to ensure that your forms and court papers comply with the Court rules and practice.

 - You are expected to behave courteously when you are at Court and cooperate with any requests or directions from court staff.

 - You are required to comply with any order or direction of the Court.